Ammonium Thiosulfate (ATS)

 Product examples include Kugler ATS and Thio-Sul®.

-The map below shows trial locations for corn.
+The maps below shows trial locations for corn and wheat.
 The trial locations have been superimposed over the Technology Extrapolation Domains (TED) Framework.
 The TED Framework is described further on the ATS and TED Framework page.

 An intensive and extensive review of the literature was completed to assess the effectiveness of ATS (Ammonium Thiosulfate) to increase yield of corn and wheat.
 All the research was completed on small plots.